 Lab Activity 2 - Developing JLA methods for priority setting in Lower and Middle Income Countries

 The Women's Genital Prolapse and Incontinence JLA PSP in Ethiopia is a collaboration between the College of Medicine and Health Sciences at the University of Gondar and the Department of Health Sciences at the University of Leicester.
-The two universities are developing a research programme to study the epidemiology and impact of pelvic organ prolapse and urinary incontinence among women living in Ethiopia and to develop and evaluate conservative and surgical interventions that can be delivered to women effectively in community-based health care facilities.

 We continue to welcome any further opportunities to explore JLA methods in a range of Lower and Middle Income Countries.
-Currently a project looking to establish research priorities for children with neuro-disabilities in LMICs is being established and has applied for funding to be a JLA PSP.
-This project would cover Micronesia, Bangladesh and East Africa.

 Questions and answers:

-This PSP is an important test of the adaptations necessary to conduct a JLA process in this setting, within the constraints of low levels of literacy, variable access to electronic media, and dispersed geography.
-The PSP team is predominantly locally based, rather than with the UK partners.
-It plans to use door-to-door interviews, group meetings, interviews with patients in clinics or their homes, and paper surveys for people who are literate.
-Evaluating and reporting on the feasibility of this while maintaining core JLA principles will be an important part of the work.
+The teams are predominantly locally based, rather than UK based.
+They have been using door-to-door interviews, group meetings, interviews with patients and families in clinics or their homes, and paper surveys for people who are literate.
+Evaluating and reporting on the feasibility of this while maintaining core JLA principles is an important part of the work.

 How can the JLA ensure equality of voices in this context?